Efficient training of energy-based models via spin-glass control: Experiments

 \subsection{Increasing complexity: 12x12 BAS and MNIST}

 We now proceed to apply RAPID to the unsupervised learning of more complex datasets.
-First, we consider the $12\,{\times}12$-pixel Bars and Stripes (BAS) dataset, which consists of 8188 images containing only vertical bars or horizontal stripes.
+First, we consider the $12\,{\times}12$-pixel Bars and Stripes (BAS) dataset, which consists of $8\,188$ images containing only vertical bars or horizontal stripes, separated in a training and test set with 80/20 ratio.
 As the complexity of the problem to solve increases, one needs to increase the number of auxiliary patterns $K$ and, if necessary, the number of hidden neurons $H$.
-In Fig.~\ref{fig:hd_12x12} we show the results for the HD of reconstructed images.
+In Fig.~\ref{fig:hd_bas_12x12} we show the results for the HD of reconstructed images.
 The HD for the training and test sets decrease parallel to each other, proving that the model trained is not just memorizing the images of the training set, but learning their fundamental features and being able to generalize the results to the test set.
-The inset shows images generated from sampling the model starting from an unbiased blank image where $\bm v=\bm 0$ (recall that the allowed values for the neurons are $\sigma_i=\pm 1$).
+The inset shows images generated from sampling the model starting from a random initial visible configuration.
+The border color indicates whether the generated image is contained in the train or test set.
 As a powerful print of the generalization power of the model, we see that not only it reconstructs satisfactorily corrupted unknown images (the results on the HD), but moreover it is able to generate images that were not contained in the training set.